 …the harder the water, the less heart disease deaths.

 In most cases the harder the water, the more Ca and Mg is in the water.
 However several interesting studies indicate that Magnesium might be the more important of the two elements.

 Professor Ragnar Rylader notes that studies in Switzerland, Germany and Sweden show that when the Magnesium in drinking water exceeds 10-15 mg/L, the rate of mortality falls in comparison to neighbouring communities with lower levels of Mg in the water.
 Some studies recommend 20 mg/L as the ideal Mg level.
 However, there are studies showing 6 to 8 mg/L is highly beneficial.
-Some bottled water manufacturers go so far to claim that 90 mg/L is best.
-At this time I do not believe that Mg is the all encompassing silver bullet that some claim.
+Some bottled water manufacturers go so far as to claim that 90 mg/L is best.
+At this time I do not believe that Mg is the all-encompassing silver bullet that some claim.
 But I do believe it is important.